obreo/Github-Actions-101/README.md

 ## How It Works

-unlike some CI/CD tools similar to jenkines, Github uses its own backend from virtual instances to run and deploy your code.
+Unlike some CI/CD tools similar to Jenkins, Github uses its own backend from virtual instances to run and deploy your code.
 Each run uses a temprary virtual machine, so if your appliation requires saving the changes - like Terraform - then you will need a "Backend" that will manage these changes at every Github actions deployment.

 This backend can be any cloud service that integrates with your application and the Github actions' intergation.